pwtail/readme/README.md

 To my surprise, the greenlet approach works in the REPL out of the box.
 Even in the regular Python REPL, pdb!
 `nest_asyncio` is not required.

-Some integration with IPython will still be needed, for the case when it's not debugging an existing service (which has already been wrapped in a greenlet), but when it's just code you type in the REPL (which has to be wrapped).
+Some integration with IPython will still be needed, for the case when it's just code you type in the REPL (which has to be wrapped in a greenlet).